MoleCraftHUB/MolecularSolidBuilder/README.md

 Fig2.
 Solidication of multiple molecules for Coal model construction using molecular dynamics simulations.

 ## Installation
-** Please note that the package currently can be installed from the source
+**Please note that the package currently can be installed from the source.**

 ```bash
 git clone --depth 1 https://github.com/MoleCraftHUB/MolecularSolidBuilder.git